brightspakz/watchtoearn2/README.md

-[watch and earn] ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and share information when you use our app, [App Name] ("the App"), which allows you to watch ads in exchange for rewards.
+Watch To Earn is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and share information when you use our app, flavor prize which allows you to watch ads in exchange for rewards.

 By using the App, you agree to the collection and use of information in accordance with this Privacy Policy.